-Price risk is the risk that the fair value of an investment measured at FVTPL will fluctuate because of changes in market prices (other than those arising from foreign currency risk or interest rate risk).
-The Company's investments in public entities are subject to price risk.
+Price risk is the risk that the fair value of an investment measured at fair value will fluctuate because of changes in market prices (other than those arising from foreign currency risk or interest rate risk).

+The Company's private market investments are also subject to price risk as they are impacted by many general and specific market variables.